weijima/gender-gap-chess/README.md

 * `shinyBS`: More utilities for creating interactive applications
 * `DT`: Searchable and sortable tables in interactive applications

 Required non-standard hardware: none.
-However, reproducing the permutation results with sufficiently many permutations (more than a hundred thousand per sample) does benefit from having access to a computing cluster.
+However, reproducing the permutation results with sufficiently many permutations (more than a hundred thousand per sample) greatly benefits from having access to a computing cluster.

 ### Contents of the `app` directory

 This directory contains all required files for running our interactive data explorer application locally, on one's own computer.
-To run it, simply click the "Run App" button in RStudio or execute `shiny::runApp(appDir = "./app")` from the console.
-(The latter method assumes that the working directory is set to be the at root of the project.
-Alternatively, if the `/app` subdirectory is the designated working directory, then `shiny::runApp()` suffices.)
+To run it, simply click the "Run App" button in RStudio or execute

+`shiny::runApp(appDir = "./app")`

+from the console.
+The latter method assumes that the working directory is set to be the at root of the project.
+Alternatively, if the `/app` subdirectory is the designated working directory, then

+`shiny::runApp()`

+suffices.

 * `app.R`: An R Shiny application that can be run locally, as long as the other files in the same directory are also present.
 The application allows one to quickly and conveniently explore the rating data and permutation results, for all assumptions and data filters.
 * `age-experience-tab.rds`: Same as `/data/age-experience-tab.csv`, but in compressed `.rds` format.
 See description below, under "Contents of the `data` directory".
 The reason the same data are included here as well is to make their interaction with the application self-contained and not having to rely on files in other directories.
 (The same goes for the other two data files below.